erikkugel/Dockerfiles/slackware64-base/README.md

     * wget
     * coreutils (for `chroot`)
     * tar

+    A Slackpkg template with the full _a_ series and any additional packages needed or considered useful for the build environment is available at [slackware64-build-base.template](slackware64-build-base.template) and can be install with slackpkg:

+        cp slackware64-build-base.template /etc/slackpkg/templates/slackware64-build-base.template
+        slackpkg install-template slackware64-build-base.template

 * Ability to fetch the generated _tar_ archive and import it into a running Docker instance to create the image.

 ## Usage